podaac/generate_compare/README.md

 Compare L2P Granules.

-This script compares the L2P granules produced in OPS with those produced in a test environment.
+This script compares the L2P granules produced in OPS with those produced in a test environment (e.g. SIT, UAT).
 It compares the number of granules produced as well as the content of the NetCDF files.

 This file can be run with command line arguments and contains the following: